JCall-Engineer/blog/src/index.md

 I hold myself to professional standards: clear reasoning, intellectual honesty, and good faith engagement.
 But I also believe in being straightforward about what I care about and why.
 If that shapes how someone views my work, I can live with that.

-## This Site Isn’t Just for That Letter
+## What You'll Find Here

-This started with a message I needed to get right.
-But since I’d already opened the can of worms of building a site, I intend to make the most of it.
+This site started with a letter I needed to get right.
+But it's grown into something broader.

-You’ll find project documentation here.
-You’ll find longer essays.
-You’ll find technical posts, maybe the occasional guide.
-Over time, I expect it to grow into a space where I can explore ideas, track experiments, and share what I’ve learned in the open.
+You'll find policy essays arguing for healthcare reform.
+Technical writeups documenting projects I've built.
+Occasionally, something unhinged --- like the time I got so frustrated with my luck in a board game that I overengineered a proof of how absurd it was.
+The range is wide because my interests are wide, and I'm not trying to stay in a lane.

 But the foundation is this: I write in public, and I revise in public.
-Because trust isn’t built on certainty---it’s built on accountability.
+Posts evolve as my thinking does, and the version history shows exactly what changed and why.
+No need to take my word for anything --- check the sources, see how the ideas evolved, come to your own conclusions.